wendyverdonk93/docs/content/integrations/plugins/opencart/faq/configure-fee-pay-after-delivery.md

 ---

 Yes, you can do so in the configuration of the payment method.
-This should be done at the Surcharge and should always be the amount including VAT.
+This should be done via _Surcharge_ and should always be the amount including VAT.

-See how applying payment fees or surcharges for your customers may affect your webshop on our [PSD2 documentation page](/faq/psd2/).
+See how applying payment fees or surcharges for your customers may affect your webshop in light of the PSD2, on our [PSD2 documentation page](/faq/psd2/).